eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

 implement.
-People learning Rust struggle with the borrow checker, and even professional Rust programmers don't necessarily understand all of the rules, rather, they run into borrow-checking errors time and time again and gradually develope a kind of intuitive understanding of it.
+People learning Rust struggle with the borrow checker, and even professional Rust programmers don't necessarily understand all of the rules, rather, they run into borrow-checking errors time and time again and gradually develop a kind of intuitive understanding of it.

 # Second-Class References {#second}